 At first, I read in digital marketing forums the following phrase often: “The money is on the list.”
-I also acquainted myself with some email service providers (ESPs) and some of the problems marketers were having with their daily business.
+I also acquainted myself with some email service providers (ESPs) and some of the marketers’ problems with their daily business.

 It wasn’t until I paid for a product that I understood the power of inbound email marketing.
-This course taught me how an email service such as Aweber could be part of a funnel and key to an online business and blog.
+This course taught me how an email service like Aweber could be part of a funnel and key to an online business and blog.

 My experiences with the product